J-Mels/evergreen-organics/content.md

 CUSTOMER TESTIMONIALS

 -Jeanne: The taste and purity of their produce is second to none.
-I will never again visit the supermarket for my fruits and veggies!
+I will never again visit the store for my fruits and veggies!

 -Alfred: Finding quality, chemical-free organic ingredients is a constant concern of mine, but Evergreen Organics gave me the peace of mind I've been searching for.